 - Mathematics

 - English Language

 - English Literature (for most students)

-- Double Award Science which can be studied as the Three Sciences (Biology, Chemistry and Physics GCSE) when chosen as an option in block C or D
+- Trilogy Double Award Science which can be studied as the Three Sciences (Biology, Chemistry and Physics GCSE) when taken as a chosen subject.

 - Faith and Ethics (full or short course)

 - PE

 If you have any questions about these core subjects, please speak to the Head of Department, your current teacher, your Group Tutor, Pastoral Leader or Mrs Bach.